-The race will be started at 5:45 PM, rain or shine, on Saturday, August 14, 2021.
+The race will be started at 5:30 PM, rain or shine, on Saturday, August 10, 2024.
 Due to safety concerns an electrical storm will necessitate cancelling the run.
 Weather cancellations will be announced by 4:30 PM on the home page of the beach patrol's website.
-Additionally, an announcement will be made on the beach patrol's Facebook and Twitter accounts.

 Team and club registration: below charges are per individual team or club member.

 Entry fees are non-refundable.
 This is true even in the event of race cancellation.

 Make checks payable to Sea Isle City Beach Patrol

 Saturday, August 10, between 12:00 noon and 4:30 PM at beach patrol headquarters, 10 44th Street.
 Please allow additional driving time for the increase of traffic on the weekend.